apache/pulsar/site2/docs/client-libraries-java.md

 ### Configuring consumers

 If you instantiate a `Consumer` object specifying only a topic and subscription name, as in the example above, the consumer will use the default configuration.
 To use a non-default configuration, there's a variety of configurable parameters that you can set.
-For a full listing, see the Javadoc for the {% javadoc ConsumerBuilder client org.apache.pulsar.client.api.ConsumerBuilder %} class.
+For a full listing, see the Javadoc for the {@inject: javadoc:ConsumerBuilder:/client/org/apache/pulsar/client/api/ConsumerBuilder} class.
 Here's an example:

 Here's an example configuration: